Falsary/better-party-defence/README.md

 Better Party Defence can display the current estimated Defence directly on supported NPCs and through an InfoBoxfor magic and an infobox for melee.

-Display options include attached and detached layouts, configurable fonts and sizing, skill icons, Defence formatting, and optional previous-target display behaviour.
+Display options include attached and detached layouts, configurable fonts and sizing, skill icons, Defence formatting, and optional previous-target display behaviour and it ships by default by hiding conflicting infoboxes.

 Magic Defence is tracked separately where supported and can use its own InfoBox.